BiblioNexus-Foundation/scripture-editors/packages/platform/README.md

 - USJ editor with USX support
 - Read-only and edit mode
-- Data in but not yet out (coming soon)
 - History - undo & redo
 - Format block type - change `<para>` markers.
 The current implementation is a proof-of-concept and doesn't have all the markers available yet.
 - BCV linkage - change the book/chapter/verse externally and the cursor moves; move the cursor and it updates the external book/chapter/verse